MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 - By default, Microsoft 365 Apps installs as one package.
 This means that all Office applications are installed on the user's computer.
 But, you can configure the deployment to [exclude or remove](overview-of-the-office-2016-deployment-tool.md#BKMK_excludeorremove) certain Office applications, such as Access, from client computers.

 - Because Microsoft 365 Apps uses a different installation technology, called Click-to-Run, there's a different way to apply software updates, such as security updates.
 By default, Microsoft 365 Apps is configured to automatically install updates from the Office Content Delivery Network (CDN) on the internet.
-But, you can configure Microsoft 365 Apps to install updates from a location within your own network or you can [manage updates to Office 365 ProPlus with Microsoft Endpoint Configuration Manager](manage-office-365-proplus-updates-with-configuration-manager.md).
+But, you can configure Microsoft 365 Apps to install updates from a location within your own network or you can [manage updates to Microsoft 365 Apps with Microsoft Endpoint Configuration Manager](manage-office-365-proplus-updates-with-configuration-manager.md).

 - Microsoft 365 Apps also provides the ability to control how often users receive feature updates.
 For example, users can get new features to Microsoft 365 Apps as soon as they are available.
 Or, if you have line-of-business applications, add-ins, or macros that you want to test with the new features, you can provide users with new features less frequently.
 For more information, see [Overview of update channels for Microsoft 365 Apps](overview-of-update-channels-for-office-365-proplus.md).